HassanAamer/InteractiveRating-FEM/README.md

 - How to create reusable classes in CSS
 - How to fix the brief flash of unstyled content when refreshing the page
 - How to stop the blue outline from appearing when clicking a button in mobile
+- How to stop content jumping when responsive images are loaded

 ```
 /* CSS */